tuanngominh/game-of-life/README.md

 Game rule explain by John Conway: https://www.youtube.com/watch?v=E8kUJL04ELA

 # To do
-- Show a square board of element
+- Show a square board of element (done)
-- Ability to select an element
+- Can show current generation (done)
-- Ability to detect if an element should die
+- Ability to detect if an element should die (done)
-- Ability to detect if an element should be born
+- Ability to detect if an element should be born (done)
-- Ability to move to next generation
+- Ability to move to next generation (done)
+  + Manually move to next generation
+- Ability to select an element to be born
 - Others:
   + Ability to pause game
   + Ability to change board size